Maderya/Car_Door_Status_Detection/README.md

     4. Cuda Toolkit Version : 12.8
     5. Nvidia Driver 570.172.08

+    1. To run this project, run app.py
+    2. training_model.ipynb is used to train my CNN Model
+    3. split_dataset.ipynb is utilites tool to split dataset into test, train and val

 ## Python Library
 All used python library are listed in "environment.yml".
 You can automatically install all library i use using Anaconda